TharinduPDeAlwis/itdr/README.md

 ### 2.3: Estimate SDR subspaces

 We have described the estimation procedure of the tunning parameters in the Fourier method in Sections 2.1-2.2.
 Now, we are ready to estimate the SDR subspaces.
 Zhu and Zeng (2006) used the Fourier method to facilitate the estimation of the SDR subspaces when the predictors are following a multivariate normal distribution.
-However, when the predictor variables is following an elliptical distribution  or more generally when the distribution of the predictors is unknow, the predictors' distribution function is approximated by using the Gaussian kernel density estimation (Zeng and Zhu, 2010).
+However, when the predictor variables is following an elliptical distribution  or more generally when the distribution of the predictors is unknown, the predictors' distribution function is approximated by using the Gaussian kernel density estimation (Zeng and Zhu, 2010).
 The `itdr()` function can be used to estimate the SDR subspaces under `FM` method as follows.
 Since the default setting of the `itdr()` function has `method="FM"`, It is optional to specify the method as "FM".

 ```{r eval=FALSE, include=TRUE}
 library(itdr)